loxodon/starbound-redshift/readme.md

 * Leave the process running in the terminal and while playing Starbound.

 ## How it works
 When a Redshift Event is logged to the Starbound.log file, then it is detected and handled by this service.
-This service expects events to have the following format:
+This service expects an event to follow the below format:

 REDSHIFT_EVENT::<event_name>::<event_args>